-There was an increase in staff and office costs in the three months to March 31, 2012 compared to the same period in 2011, as a result of increased levels of staff particularly in Kazakhstan and other operational areas.
-These increases were offset by savings in all other categories of expenditure.
+- There was an increase in staff costs compared to the same period in 2011, as a result of increased levels of staff in Kazakhstan combined with increased health insurance costs following a new legislation. - Increased professional fees reflecting the costs incurred in the resource reports for Kazakhstan and Tajikistan.